 Travel & Medical Insurance

-We strongly recommend that you take out your insurances at the time of booking your trip as cover will commence for pre-departure cancellation from the policy issue date.
+We strongly recommend that you take out your insurances at the time of booking your trip, as cover will commence for pre-departure cancellation from the policy issue date.
 For your safety and convenience, Beyond Human Stories Ltd requires that you take out adequate travel and medical insurance.
 The policy should cover personal accident and sickness, accidental loss of luggage and money, loss of deposit, payment or cancellation fees and expenses due to delays, overseas legal expenses, re-patriation in the event of crisis, accident or illness.
 You are required to take out insurance for all necessary health cover.
 Please see our ‘Your Health’ policy below.
-If you are undertaking adventurous activities including trekking on your trip with us, you should also make sure that your policy covers these.
+If you are undertaking adventurous activities, including trekking on your trip with us, you should also make sure that your policy covers these.
 Please also read the policy conditions and exclusions.

 If you are not a UK resident you will usually need to get insurance in your country of residence.